Support Us Button Widget

 Crown Hill Cemetery is one of our favorite places in Indy to catch fall foliage.

-Looking for something slightly weird or spooky to do on Halloween — that doesn’t require a costume or an insatiable thirst for candy?
+Looking for something slightly weird or spooky to do on Halloween — that doesn’t require a costume, a ticket, or an insatiable thirst for candy?
 Here are a few strange and unusual places you can visit.

 Indiana’s oldest metaphysical store has everything you need to explore your witchy side, from crystals to candles.
 It also offers tarot readings and reiki — call ahead to make an appointment.